10 Killer Kettlebell Exercises

 Keeping the back straight perform a partial squat.

-At this point the KB should be suspended majestically between your legs and you should strike the appearance of Burden’s ass: confused as whether or not to squat up or down.
+At this point the KB should be suspended majestically between your legs.

-Now ‘feed’ the bell back behind either the left or right leg – your choice – ensuring to have the receiving hand open ready and waiting.
+Now ‘thread’ the bell back behind either the left or right leg – your choice – ensuring to have the receiving hand open ready and waiting.

 The pass should take place when the KB is almost directly in line with your Achilles.